UkiDLucas/UkiDLucas.github.io/_portfolio/Michigan-farm.md

 collection: portfolio
 layout: portfolio # Or any layout you prefer
 author: Uki D. Lucas
-title: Michigan farm "Up North".
+title: Michigan farm "Up North"
 excerpt: Some day dreaming about the "Up North" in retirement.
 ---